merkur2k/SwitecX25/README.md

 Switec X25 library
 ==================

-This is an Arduino library for driving Switec X25 miniature stepper motors.
+This is an mbed library for driving Switec X25 miniature stepper motors.
 It was written specifically for the Switec X25.168, and compatible steppers from other manufacturers including the VID29 and MCR1108.

+This was ported from an [Arduino version](https://github.com/clearwater/SwitecX25).

 For more information including [datasheets](http://guy.carpenter.id.au/gaugette/resources) see the [Gaugette blog](http://guy.carpenter.id.au/gaugette/).

 Usage Notes
 -----------
-This library assumes you are driving the X25 directly from the Arduino IO lines, not through an intermediate controller circuit.
+This library assumes you are driving the X25 from any four IO lines, via an intermediate controller circuit (any dual H-bridge driver).
-A motor can be connected to any 4 Arduino digital output lines.
+A motor can be connected to any 4 digital output lines.
-The Arduino Uno has 14 I/O lines, limiting you to three motors.
-The Mega boards have more.

 The rate at which these miniature stepper motors can accelerate is dependent upon the inertia of the needle you are using.
 You may need to tune the acceleration tables in the library for your needle.